-This simple yet beautiful Christmas potpourri contains dried oranges, evergreen branches, cinnamon sticks, and mini ornaments to add a festive holiday touch.
+This simple yet beautiful Christmas potpourri contains dried oranges, evergreen branches, cinnamon sticks, and even festive mini ornaments!

 It is also the perfect way to use all your Christmas decorating leftovers!